 - Pisaq Market

 Our one day tour to Sacred Valley will be a great outdoor experience.
-Sacred Valley is situated at a distance of 20 kilometers from Cusco.
+Sacred Valley is at a distance of 20 kilometers from Cusco.
 We will head up for our trip early at 08:00 AM.
-We will pick up our guests from the hotels they are stayed in and we will head towards our first destination that will be an animal sanctuary situated at Qochawasi.
-It is an animal rescue sanctuary where all the exotic birds from all over Peru are brought here and are taken care of.
+We will pick up our guests from the hotels we will head towards our first destination.
+Our final destination will be an animal sanctuary at Qochawasi.
+Qochawasi is an animal rescue sanctuary that contains exotic birds from all over Peru.
 It will be a great experience for you to witness these beautiful birds and have a chance to feed them.
 You’ll feel great to feed alpacas, condors, llamas, pumas, and South American Bears.

 Our journey through Sacred Valley isn’t over yet.
 After visiting the magnificent sacred river we will head towards the spectacular ruins of Pisaq by taking the bus from Urubamba valley.
 Pisaq is an archeological site located at 35 km distance from Cusco.
 As per the local traditions the cities were built in the form of a sacred animal or a bird and Pisaq was made as a shape of quail.
 While reaching the next stop we will witness the great and artistic cemetery masterpieces shadowing the whole village, these are the ruins of Pisaq.
 Ruins of Pisaq exhibits the artistic approach of Ancient Peruvians.
-You will be stunned by the precise creating of stone structures of buildings.
+There are stunning stone buildings.
 One of the reasons for the city’s fame is an astronomical observatory.

 The city is divided into two parts first one the city and temple itself and the second agricultural terraces.
 After visiting the ruins of Pisac we will head towards the Pisac market where locals sell their daily use items including vegetables, weaving products and regional souvenir to the tourists.
 The locals stockpile the purchased items for a week.
-A large portion of the market is dedicated to the souvenir stalls where Incan jewelry, hats, ceramic products, Incan instruments, and other souvenirs are available which attracts the tourists to take away home.
-Pisac market acts as a cultural hub for the valley because all the culture-oriented items are available in this Peruvian Souvenir market.
+A large portion of the market contains souvenir stalls.
+Incan jewelry, hats, ceramic products, Incan instruments, and other souvenirs are available here.
+Pisac market attracts a good number of tourists.
+Pisac market acts as a cultural hub for the valley because all the culture-oriented items are available here.
 Artists bring their handcrafted products depicting traditional Peruvian and Spanish aesthetics.

 Ollantaytambo will be the last destination of our 1-day tour to the sacred valley.
 To enter Ollantaytambo one must need a partial or full ticket either online or physically from Cusco city.
 Ollantaytambo serves as a starting point of the Inca trail hence it has a handsome tourist influx.
 Ollantaytambo is 60 kilometers away from the Cusco city.
-The city of the latest Incan architectural ruins is situated at the elevation of 9160 feet.
+This city is elevated at 9160 feet.
 It is an ultimate expression of advanced urban Inca civilization.
 The town is equipped with an efficient canal system and cobblestoned floors which are still in best functional condition.
-There is a beautiful temple of the sun on the northern side of town which was demolished during the Spanish contest in the sixteenth-century.
+There is a beautiful temple of the sun on the northern side of town.
+It was demolished during the Spanish contest in the sixteenth-century.
 Ollantaytambo ruins narrate a great story of Incan architectural development that now has been converted to ruins.

 Our one day tour will include the following facilities.